Professor Hershel Layton: Prequel trilogy

 In Professor Layton and the Miracle Mask, Angela Ledore, an old high school friend of Layton's, calls Layton to the town of Monte d'Or to investigate the self-proclaimed Masked Gentleman who has been performing terrifying 'miracles' using the power of an artifact called the Mask of Chaos.
 Eventually, Layton deduces that the Masked Gentleman is Randall Ascot, his best friend from high school, who was presumed to have fallen to his death in the Akbadain ruins eighteen years prior but had actually survived (albeit with amnesia).
 Jean Descole soon appears, however, and reveals that the Akbadain ruins were the last of the Azran Legacies.
 Descole states he had planned for Professor Layton to solve the mystery of the Nautilus Chamber (Infinite Vault in the UK) of Akbadain, reviving the lost power source of the Azran Civilization.

 In Professor Layton and the Azran Legacy, which concludes the prequel trilogy, another archaeologist named Desmond Sycamore calls Layton to the city of Froenborg.
 This time, he and his companions investigate a 'living mummy' who appears to be a girl named Aurora.
 Layton then races against a crooked archaeology organization called the Targent, led by his biological father Leon Bronev, in search of the key to the ancient Azran sanctuary.
 Towards the end of the game, Sycamore reveals himself to be the man under the image of Descole, which he reassumes when he betrays Layton.
 After Descole rescues Luke from danger and finds himself on the brink of life and death, he states that Leon Bronev is his and Layton's father, and Layton remembers that he is Descole's younger brother.
 Also, the human race is put in jeopardy when Bronev's uncompromising attitude unleashes an Azran golem horde that terrorizes Froenberg.
 However, Layton and his companions are able to stop the golems before any more damage is caused.
 As Bronev is apprehended by the police, he tells Layton that his given name is Theodore Bronev, but Layton refuses to accept this as his real name or recognize Bronev as his father.
 Nevertheless, he hopes to meet Bronev again one day as a friend and fellow archaeologist.
+Following Targent's dissolution, Emmy says goodbye to Layton, leaving Luke as his apprentice.